anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 2. If the proposal passes, the Namada chain must halt after finalizing block `h-1`.
-3. The [Ethereum bridge smart contracts](./ethereum_smart_contracts.md) are deployed to the relevant EVM chain, with the active validator set at block height `h` as the initial validator set that controls the bridge.
+3. The [Ethereum bridge smart contracts](./ethereum_smart_contracts.md) are deployed to the relevant EVM chain, with the consensus validator set at block height `h` as the initial validator set that controls the bridge.
 4. Details are published so that the deployed contracts can be verified by anyone who wishes to do so.
-5. If active validators for block height `h` regard the deployment as valid, the chain should be restarted with a new genesis file that specifies the parameters described above.
+5. If consensus validators for block height `h` regard the deployment as valid, the chain should be restarted with a new genesis file that specifies the parameters described above.